jorritfolmer/puppet-splunk/README.md

 Steps:

 1. Do a puppet run on the SH deployer and SH cluster nodes, but don't start Splunk yet.
-2. Copy the $SPLUNK_HOME/etc/apps/puppet_* directories created by Puppet from a SH cluster node to etc/shcluster/apps/ on the SH deployer
+2. Copy the $SPLUNK_HOME/etc/apps/puppet_* directories created by Puppet from one of the Search Head Cluster nodes to etc/shcluster/apps/ on the Search Head Deployer
+3. Disable Puppet on the Search Head Cluster nodes to prevent Puppet from interfering with the configuration bundle pushes from the Search Head Deployer.
 3. Start the SH deployer and the SH cluster nodes
+4. Do an apply shcluster-bundle on the Search Head Deployer
 4. Perform a `splunk bootstrap shcluster-captain -servers_list "https://splunk-sh1.internal.corp.tld:8089,https://splunk-sh2.internal.corp.tld:8089,https://splunk-sh1.internal.corp.tld:8089" -auth admin:changemeagain

 ### Example 8